ForgeRock/sdk-sample-apps/README.md

 - [**Central login - `central-login`**](./central-login/README.md)

-  - A barebones example of how to use the `@forgerock/javascript-sdk` in a vanilla html & javascript app with central login.
+  - A barebones example of how to use the `@forgerock/javascript-sdk` in a vanilla html & javascript app with centralized login (OIDC Login).

 - [**React Todo - `reactjs-todo`**](./reactjs-todo/README.md)